 When a developer receives funding from a publisher, the total amount is rarely paid upfront.
-Instead, most publishing agreements contain milestones which have to be achieved by the developer to unlock parts of the promised funding.
+Instead, most video game publishing agreements contain milestones – specific stages in development that have to be completed by the developer to unlock parts of the promised funding.

 What is the Milestone Schedule?

-The Milestone Schedule is the list of achievements that a developer has to achieve in the development of the video game to unlock and receive instalments of the funding which has been promised by a video game publisher.
+The Milestone Schedule is a list of deliverables that a developer must achieve during the development of the video game to receive instalments of the publisher’s promised funding.
+Each milestone usually corresponds to a concrete development phase, such as concept approval, vertical slice, alpha, beta and gold master.

 Why the Milestone Schedule matters

-For publishers, a Milestone Schedule is a way to mitigate risk.
-Instead of paying the funding upfront, it is paid in instalments and is tied to the progress and quality of the video game in development.
+For publishers, a Milestone Schedule is a way to mitigate financial risk.
+Instead of paying all funding upfront, payments are tied to progress and quality of the video game in development, ensuring that the project is on track before more money is released.

 Example of a Milestone Schedule